mimshins/ducks-cli/README.md

-# ducks
+# ducks-cli

-A CLI tool for generating simple, elegent and clean static documentation websites
+A CLI tool for generating simple, elegent and clean static documentation websites.